The Discuss-Then-Execute Workflow

 - Discuss: Brainstorm the approach.
 Ask Claude to reason about trade-offs, challenge your assumptions, explore the codebase, and identify potential issues.
 It can read every file in your project, so it often spots things you'd miss.

-A useful pattern: Start with "Let's discuss how to approach this before writing any code" or use Plan Mode (below).
+A useful pattern: Start with "Let's discuss how to approach this before writing any code" or use plan mode (below).
 Lay out the problem, ask Claude what it thinks, push back on anything that doesn't feel right, then say "go ahead and implement."

 Writing Effective Prompts